hola-soy-milk/upleveled-react-native-expo/README.md

 ## ✨ Start up the project

-Let's create a new Expo project:
+Let's create a new Expo project, calling it "guest-list-mobile":

 ```
 pnpm create expo@latest --template expo-template-blank-typescript